AI for Enterprise Security

 2022.
 Securiti launches data security cloud with new funding $75M

-Enter Securiti, a startup launched in 2019, originally with the idea of focusing on one aspect of data control, data privacy.
-But the company had the vision of building a broad platform of services to deal with not just privacy, but also data security, governance and compliance.
-Today, it launched its comprehensive data security cloud called DataControls Cloud, and announced a $75 million Series C. The idea behind the data security cloud is to provide a layer of data protection wherever the data lives, whether that’s in one of the big three cloud infrastructure players (AWS, Microsoft and Google), data infrastructure players like Snowflake or Databricks or a SaaS applications like Box or Salesforce.
+Introducing Securiti, a startup that emerged in 2019 with a primary focus on data privacy.
+However, the company soon recognized the need to develop a comprehensive platform that addresses not only privacy but also data security, governance, and compliance.
+Today, Securiti has unveiled its all-encompassing data security cloud solution called DataControls Cloud, alongside the announcement of a successful $75 million Series C funding round.
+The fundamental concept behind the data security cloud is to establish a layer of data protection regardless of its location, be it within major cloud infrastructure providers like AWS, Microsoft, and Google, data infrastructure platforms such as Snowflake or Databricks, or even SaaS applications like Box or Salesforce.

 2022.
 Google is acquiring security intelligence firm Mandiant for $5.4B